Election certification delays few, but a 'test run' for 2024

 There are more than 10,000 local election offices in the country that follow guidelines set by secretaries of state or other agencies that their states designate as the top election authorities.
 That's where conspiracy theorists won at least some new offices and still have the power to disrupt proceedings.

-During the June primary in New Mexico, rural Otero County refused to certifythe results of its election, preventing the state from making the winners official until the state Supreme Court ordered it to act.
+During the June primary in New Mexico, rural Otero County refused to certify the results of its election, preventing the state from making the winners official until the state Supreme Court ordered it to act.
 That set a template that election lawyers feared would be vastly replicated in the weeks after the midterms.
 But this time, even Otero County certified its winners without a delay.
+New Mexico's canvass board certified the statewide results Wednesday.

 In Michigan, where a GOP slate of election conspiracy theorists was defeated in statewide races, the Republican candidate for secretary of state, Kristina Karamo, implored the state's bipartisan board of canvassers not to certify the election during a hearing this week.
 Karamo insisted there had been widespread fraud, even though she lost her race against Democratic Secretary of State Jocelyn Benson by more than 13 percentage points.